MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/graph-connector-agent-releases.md

 Indexing on-premises data sources require you to install *Microsoft Graph connector agent* software.
 It allows for secure data transfer between on-premises data and the connector APIs.

-For help on installation, refer to the [page](graph-connector-agent.md#installation)
+For help on installation, refer to the [this page](graph-connector-agent.md#installation).

 [Download latest Graph Connector Agent](https://aka.ms/gca)